CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/tuner-evolution.rst

 .. image:: images/tuner-evolution/tuner-x-2023.png
    :alt: Card overview page in Tuner X 2023

-The goal we had with Tuner X development was to refine and enhance the existing Tuner X feature set.
+The goal we had with Tuner X development was to refine and enhance the existing Tuner v1 feature set.
 We introduced `Android support <https://play.google.com/store/apps/details?id=com.ctre.phoenix_tuner>`__, improved batch upgrading, improved highlighting of duplicate devices, automatic firmware downloads (no more downloading CRFs!), improved self test and licensing support.

-With Tuner X, user's can:
+With Tuner X, users can:

 * Configure their device's name & ID
 * Blink a device, which is useful for identifying where the device is on the robot.